taheri24/helitask/README.md

 # Helitask

-Helitask is a Go service built with Uber's [`fx`](https://github.com/uber-go/fx) for dependency injection.
-It exposes a HTTP API for working with todo items and relies on PostgreSQL for persistence.
+Build a Go (1.24+) Todo service using hexagonal architecture.
+Implement a PostgreSQL-backed domain for TodoItems (id, description, dueDate) and expose RESTful APIs for handling todo items

 ## Prerequisites